By JOHN SCHWARTZ nytimes.com 12/30/us/30privacy

 Desi is black and Wanda is white.
 Their video shows H-P’s software making a Web cam follow Wanda’s face, zooming in and out as she moved near or away from the computer.
 But when “black Desi gets in there, no face recognition anymore,” Desi says onscreen.
 Indeed, the camera does appear to stop moving when his face shows up.

-a statement that “proper foreground lighting is required for the product to effectively track any person and their movements.”
+In response, H-P issued a statement that “proper foreground lighting is required for the product to effectively track any person and their movements.”
 A spokeswoman for the company declined to comment on why lighting that was okay for Wanda was apparently insufficient for Desi.

 After the uproar, a publication called The Grio tested the device for itself and concluded the software isn’t racist: “When our staff sat in front of the face-tracking camera, it responded effectively to people of all shades and colors.”